How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 Steps:

-3. Reply using the appropriate template from the Response Templates folder (link: [insert]).
-Personalize the template — never send a copy-paste response without adapting the customer's name, specific issue, and context
+- Reply using the appropriate template from the Response Templates folder (link: [insert]).
+Always personalize — include the customer's name, specific issue, and context.

-4. Log the interaction in the CRM: update ticket status, add internal notes about what was resolved and any follow-up needed
+- Log the interaction in CRM: update ticket status, add internal notes about what was resolved and any follow-up needed.

-5. If escalation is needed: assign to [relevant team member/Owner] with a summary note that includes: customer name, issue description, what you've already tried, and suggested resolution
+- If escalation needed: assign to [relevant team member] with summary — customer name, issue, what you tried, suggested resolution.

-Quality Standard: CSAT score above 90%.
-First-response time under 2 hours.
+Quality Standard: First-response time under 2 hours.
 Escalation rate below 30%.

-Objective: Deliver a clear, actionable weekly report to [Owner/Team] by Friday 3:00 PM summarizing key metrics and performance trends.
+Objective: Deliver a clear, actionable weekly report by Friday 3:00 PM summarizing key metrics and performance trends.

 Steps: